-- 4.6.1 At any meeting the Chair shall preside, if present.
+4.6.1 At any meeting the Chair shall preside, if present.
 In his or her absence the Deputy Chair will preside.
-If both the Chair and Deputy Chair are absent then the members present shall appoint one of their number to act as Chair for that meeting. - 4.7 Admission of press and public
+If both the Chair and Deputy Chair are absent then the members present shall appoint one of their number to act as Chair for that meeting.

+4.7 Admission of press and public

 - 4.7.1 All meetings of the Authority, its committees, sub-committees, boards and panels shall be open to the press and public, subject to 4.7.2 below.
-Accommodation will, as far as is practicable, be made available for them to observe the proceedings. - 4.7.2 In accordance with the provisions of the Local Government Act 1972, as amended by the Local Government (Access to Information) Act 1985, and the Local Government (Acess to information) (Variation) Order 2006, the Authority, committee, sub-committee, board or panel may pass a resolution to exclude the press and public from all or part of a meeting if: - a) publicity would be prejudicial to the public interest because the business being transacted is confidential or exempt as defined in Schedule 12A of the Local Government Act 1972, as amended; - b) the conduct of the press or the public is disorderly and is inhibiting the holding of the meeting, or is likely to be disorderly and to inhibit the holding of the meeting. - 4.7.3 There is no right for anyone to record the proceedings (for instance, by way of photographs, audio recording, broadcast or video recording) without the express approval of the Authority or Committee concerned the Chief Executive and Clerk, which must be obtained before the meeting.
+Accommodation will, as far as is practicable, be made available for them to observe the proceedings. - 4.7.2 In accordance with the provisions of the Local Government Act 1972, as amended by the Local Government (Access to Information) Act 1985, the Authority, committee, sub-committee, board or panel may pass a resolution to exclude the press and public from all or part of a meeting if: - a) publicity would be prejudicial to the public interest because the business being transacted is confidential or exempt as defined in Schedule 12A of the Local Government Act 1972 - b) the conduct of the press or the public is disorderly and is inhibiting the holding of the meeting, or is likely to be disorderly and to inhibit the holding of the meeting

+4.7.3 There is no right for anyone to record the proceedings (for instance, by way of photographs, audio recording, broadcast or video recording) without the express approval of the Authority or Committee concerned.